sk8onway/nxp_warehouse_robotics/README.md

 ```

 ---

-## 🎤 How to Explain This Diagram in an Interview (Say This)

-> "I intentionally kept the FSM small and explicit.
-> Exploration runs until the map is exhausted, then the system switches once to shelf navigation.
 > Each module owns a single responsibility, and Nav2 remains the only component allowed to move the robot."

 That statement alone puts you **above 90% of student projects**.